asifirfankhan/Data-Analysis-with-R/README.md

 # Data-Analysis-with-R

-<p> By the help of R language, I conduct some analysis on lung cancer data.</p>
+By the help of R language, I conduct some analysis on lung cancer data.